happybara-io/WorkflowBuddy/README.md

 Maybe, but until then, you have an option rather than waiting impatiently.
 Plus, since it is an extension of Workflow Builder, it won't stop working if Slack decides to add new functionality to the core tool.
 For those unaware, Slack is planning to release [conditional logic and other features in Q1 2023](https://techcrunch.com/2022/09/01/slack-gains-new-automation-features-including-conditional-logic-for-workflows/?guccounter=1).

+### Data: where is it stored?

+The vast majority of data involved in Workflows (especially the configuration forms you see in Workflow Builder) are all stored on Slack's servers, Workflow Buddy just acts as an intermediary when they are running.

+The data Buddy stores is limited to what is needed for functionality (encrypted OAuth tokens, Slack team/user IDs, etc.), or is useful for your own team's stats (such as usage of Step types).
+If you are curious to know more detail, check out the `buddy/db.py` file in the open-source repo, which shows all the database models.

 ---

-## Hosted
+## Hosted/ Cloud

 Don't want to host servers yourself, but still want to use Buddy?
-Happybara plans to release a hosted version in the near future.
+Happybara plans to release a hosted/cloud version in the near future.

 [🏄‍♀️ Snag your spot on the waitlist!](https://tally.so/r/mVLKkj)

 ## Running Workflow Buddy

 > 🧪 _Just want to experiment?
-Install the [demo app](#demo-app) to your Slack workspace and skip setting up servers until you're ready.
+Install the [Beta app](#beta-app) to your Slack workspace and skip setting up servers until you're ready.
 You can skip to [🎉 Use the app](#-use-the-app) to follow **guided quickstarts**.
 If you get stuck, check out your [💡 support resources](#support)._

-You have several options to run a Buddy server: locally on your computer, self-hosted on a cloud service, or [hosted by Happybara](#hosted) _(coming soon)_.
+You have several options to run a Buddy server: locally on your computer, self-hosted on a cloud service, or [hosted by Happybara](#hosted-cloud) _(coming soon)_.

-To run a Buddy server yourself, you will:
+To self-host and run a Buddy server yourself, you will:

 1. Clone this repo at a specific release version.
 2. Create a Slack app through the [Slack website](https://api.slack.com/apps) (this creates the access tokens so you can talk to Slack).